BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

 information is present and intact.

-The minimalist programs that push the limits of the least number of bytes a file can consist of and still execute successfully take advantage of the fact that not all ELF header fields are critical execution and can therefore be used to contain code or other non-standard values - their entry point is often *inside* the ELF header.
+The minimalist programs that push the limits of the least number of bytes a file can consist of and still execute successfully take advantage of the fact that not all ELF header fields are needed for loading and executing the program and can therefore be used to contain code or other non-standard values - their entry point is often *inside* the ELF header.
 On the one hand, even though their purpose is not to complicate analysis, these programs serve to highlight the limitations of many common tools designed to work with the ELF format.
 On the other hand, since these minimalist binaries typically contain such little code, using fully-featured debuggers and such would actually be overkill; one may have a good laugh about how NSA's Ghidra cannot